larry98official/angular-test-front/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.8.

+## Install Node Modules

+Run `npm install` to install all node_modules.

+## Add your GitHub access token

+Add your GitHub access token in front-test-angular/src/enviroments/environment.ts. the token is required to allow the API endopoint to work correctly.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.